masikol/barapost/README.md

 ## barapost

-Version 3.5.a; 10.10.2019 edition;
+Version 3.5.b; 10.10.2019 edition;

 ### DESCRIPTION:

-**barapost-v3-5b.py** -- this program is designed for determinating the taxonomic position of nucleotide sequences by "BLASTing" each of them with 'blastn' program from "BLAST+" toolkit and regarding the best hit.
+**barapost-v3-5b.py** -- this script is designed for determinating the taxonomic position of nucleotide sequences by "BLASTing" each of them with 'blastn' script from "BLAST+" toolkit and regarding the best hit.

 "barapost-v3-5b.py" is meant to be used just after 'prober-v1-12c.py'.